 Metro 4 is accessible by lifts in all stations.

 More information, including details of parallel routes by bus or tram should step-free access by metro not by available.

 Travelling with your bicycle

-Bicycles can be transported on all HÉV suburban railway lines but you will have to buy and validate an extra ticket.
-Bikes are also allowed on boats, and the cogwheel railway in Buda.
+Bicycles can be transported on several tram and bus lines, one trolleybus route and all HÉV suburban railway lines but you will have to buy and validate an extra single ticket.
+All details are given here.

 Travelling with your dog